-[] Class A Units consisting of one share of common stock and 0.5 warrants and [] Class B Units consisting of one share of Series A Preferred Stock and warrants (and [] shares of common stock underlying shares of Series A Preferred Stock and warrants)
+3,828,000 Class A Units consisting of one share of common stock, one Series A Common Warrant and one Series B Common Warrant and 3,987 Class B Units consisting of one share of Series A Preferred Stock, one Series A Common Warrant and one Series B Common Warrant (and 10,179,531 shares of common stock underlying shares of Series A Preferred Stock, Series A Warrants and Series B Warrants)

-We are offering Class A Units, with each Class A Unit consisting of one share of common stock, par value \$0.01 per share (the "common stock"), and a warrant to purchase 0.5 shares of our common stock (together with the shares of common stock underlying such warrants, the "Class A Units") at a public offering price of \$ [•] per Class A Unit.
-Each warrant included in the Class A Units entitles its holder to purchase 0.5 shares of common stock at an exercise price per share of \$ [•].
+We are offering Class A Units, with each Class A Unit consisting of one share of common stock, par value \$0.01 per share (the "common stock") and accompanying Series A common warrants and Series B common warrants at a public offering price of \$2.25 per Class A Unit.
+Each Series A common warrant included in the Class A Units entitles its holder to purchase a number of shares equal to 100% of the common stock underlying each share of common stock underlying each share of common stock underlying each share of common stock.
+The Series A common warrants included in the Class A Units will be exercisable for an aggregate total of 3,828,000 shares of common stock and the Series B common warrants included in the Class B Units will be exercisable for an aggregate total of 1,914,000 shares of common stock.

 We are also offering to those purchasers whose purchase of our Class A Units in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock following the consummation of this offering, the opportunity to purchase, if they so choose, in lieu of the number of Class A Units that would result in ownership in excess of 4.99% (or, at the election of the purchaser, 9.99%), Class B Units.
-Each Class B Unit will consist of one share of our Series A Preferred Stock, par value \$0.01 per share (the "Series A Preferred Stock"), convertible into [•] shares of common stock and [•] warrants to purchase shares of our common stock (together with the shares of common stock underlying such shares of Series A Preferred Stock and such warrants, the "Class B Units" and, together with the Class A Units, the "Units") at a public offering price of \$ [•] per Class B Unit.
-Each warrant included in the Class B Units entitles its holder to purchase a number of shares equal to 50% of the common stock underlying each share of Series A Preferred Stock at an exercise price per share of \$ [•].
+Each Class B Unit will consist of one share of our Series A Preferred Stock, par value \$0.01 per share (the "Series A Preferred Stock") convertible into 445 shares of common stock, Series A common warrants to purchase 445 shares of common stock and Series B common warrants to purchase 223 shares of common stock (together with the shares of common stock underlying such shares of Series A Preferred Stock, such Series A common warrants and such Series B common warrants, the "Class B Units" and, together with the Class A Units, the "Units") at a public offering price of \$1,000 per Class B Unit.
+Each Series A common warrant included in the Class B Units entitles its holder to purchase a number of shares equal to 100% of the common stock underlying each share of Series A Preferred Stock.
+Each Series B common warrant included in the Class B Units entitles its holder to purchase a number of shares equal to 50% of the common stock underlying each share of Series A Preferred Stock.
+Based on a conversion price of our common stock of \$2.25 per share, the Series A Preferred Stock included in the Class B Units will be exercisable for an aggregate total of 1,774,215 shares of common stock and the Series B common warrants included in the Class B Units will be exercisable for an aggregate total of 1,774,215 shares of common stock and the Series B common warrants included in the Class B Units will be exercisable for an aggregate total of 1,774,215 shares of common Stock.